 In the town of Birr, Co.
-Offaly, is the site of St. Brendan’s Monastery.
-The modern town layout, a designated Heritage Town, results from the architecture and design aesthetic of the Georgian Period.
-The 18th and 19thcentury remodelling of the town overlies the earlier medieval town, and the 6thcentury AD/CE monastery established by Brendan the Elder.
-The precise location of the monastery is unknown, however it it believed to have been at the site of a Church of Ireland (Anglican) church yard, located between Church Lane and Castle Street.
+Offaly, is the site of St. Brendan’s Monastery, which was reputedly founded in the 6th century AD/CE by Brendan the Elder.
+The precise location of the monastery is unknown; however, it is believed to have been at the site of the Church of Ireland (Anglican) church yard, located between Church Lane and Castle Street.

-The monastery is known to have been the location of a number of significant church synods or conferences including the synod of Adomnáin (697 AD/CE).
-Adomnáin was an Abbot of Iona (in Scotland) from in the late 7th century.
-The synod resulted in Cáin Adomnáin, a Brehon (early Irish) law which prohibited the killing of women and other non-combatants and forbade their use in warfare.
-It imposed penalties abuses against women, children and clerics.
-A successor to St. Brendan, Macregol produced there a manuscript known as the Gospels of Macregol, now housed in the Bodleian Library in Oxford, England.
+The monastery is known to have been the location of several significant church synods or conferences including the synod of Adomnáin (697 AD/CE).
+Adomnáin was an Abbot of Iona (in Scotland) from the late 7th century.
+The synod resulted in Cáin Adomnáin, a Brehon (early Irish) law which prohibited the killing or abuse of women, children, clerics and other non-combatants, and forbade their use in warfare.
+A successor to St. Brendan, Macregol, produced a manuscript known as the Gospels of Macregol in the 9th century, which is now housed in the Bodleian Library in Oxford, England.
 There is a copy on display in Birr Library.

 The site is now occupied by a complex of buildings including: a square shaped church (OF035-012001), thought to date to the 14th century (based on its eastern window), as well as a three storey 17th-century tower; the graveyard contains 18th and 19th century memorials (OF035-012002).
 The church served as the parish church, while in use.